utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 You editor would like the following details in this first version:

-1. What percentage of charter schools received an "F" rating, compared to traditional public schools?
+1. Statewide, what percentage of charter schools received an "F" rating, compared to traditional public schools?
-2. What are those percentages in the Austin MSA?
-3. Which charter schools in the Austin MSA received a "F" rating?
-4. Which traditional public schools in the Austin MSA received a "F" rating?
+2. Which traditional public schools in the Austin/Round Rock MSA received a "F" rating?
-5. Which schools in Austin ISD received a "F" rating?
+3. Which schools in Austin ISD received a "F" rating?

 The Austin/Round Rock MSA: Bastrop, Caldwell, Hays, Travis and Williamson counties.

+> Of note: We would look further into which local charter schools failed to meet standards, but some schools from other cities like Dallas and San Antonio are listed as Austin because their parent organization is based in Austin (or at least I presume that is why.)

 ## Create a project folder

 - As you always should, create a folder on your computer for all the material you'll use in this project.
-- Start a [Data Diary](https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.5i6qymvlqkwj) and record the links and settings you use to download your data.
-(You can do this in Google Docs.)
-You'll use this Data Diary to keep other notes to yourself about this project ... anything you might want to remember in the future about what you are thinking now.
-You don't have to record your every move, but when you are making a choice (like filtering data before you download it), you'll want to have a record for later.
-You'll turn it in with your assignment.

 ## Import the data into Google Sheets